DonaldXoftDev/LodgeManagerAPIProject/backend/README.md

 ```

 ### Accessing the API:
-Once running, you can interact with the API documentation at:
+Once running, you can interact with the API documentations at:
 - **Swagger UI:** [http://localhost:8000/docs](http://localhost:8000/docs)
 - **ReDoc:** [http://localhost:8000/redoc](http://localhost:8000/redoc)